Marion Hutton: Early life

-Born as Marion Thornburg in Fort Smith, Arkansas, she was the elder sister of actress Betty Hutton.
+Hutton was born as Marion Thornburg in Fort Smith, Arkansas, the elder sister of actress Betty Hutton.
 They were raised in Battle Creek, Michigan.
 The sisters' father abandoned the family when they were both young; he later committed suicide.
 Their mother worked a variety of jobs to support the family until she became a successful bootlegger.
 Both sisters sang with the Vincent Lopez Orchestra.

 Discovery by Glenn Miller

 Hutton was discovered by Glenn Miller and was invited to join the Glenn Miller Orchestra in 1938.
 "I was only seventeen then [...] and so Glenn and Helen [Miller] became my legal guardians.
 He was like a father because I never had a father I remembered."
 Miller wanted Hutton to appear as an all-American girl, so on her first few performances, he introduced her as "Sissy Jones."
 The pseudonym was not used beyond those first performances.

-Hutton was not allowed to sing in the nightclubs due to the fact she was underage.
-Miller and his wife Helen signed papers to officially declare themselves foster parents to serve as Hutton's chaperone in the nightclubs which allowed her access in these venues.
-Marion Hutton considered herself more an entertainer than a singer.
-Hutton remained an important part of the Miller band.
-She remained with Miller on and off, until the orchestra disbanded in 1942.
+Hutton considered herself more an entertainer than a singer, and became an important part of the Miller band.

 Film career

-Jeanine Basinger, a film historian and professor at Wesleyan University in Middletown, Connecticut, refers to Hutton in her chapter on Marion's younger sister, actress and singer Betty Hutton in the 2007 book The Star Machine.
-Basinger asserts that in the early forties, Marion was more popular than her sister Betty.
-Marion Hutton had a small role in the film Orchestra Wives (1942; Twentieth Century Fox), in which the Glenn Miller Orchestra starred.
+Marion had a small role in the film Orchestra Wives (1942; Twentieth Century Fox), in which the Glenn Miller Orchestra starred.
 After Miller joined the Army in 1942, she went with fellow Miller performers Tex Beneke and the Modernaires on a theater tour.

 The next important event in her entertainment career was a role in In Society with Abbott and Costello in 1944.
-Marion Hutton appeared with the Desi Arnaz orchestra in October 1947 at the Radio City Theatre in Minneapolis.
+Marion appeared with the Desi Arnaz orchestra in October 1947 at the Radio City Theatre in Minneapolis.
 As the 1940s wound down, so did Marion's career.
 Her last film role was in 1949, acting in the Marx Brothers' Love Happy.

+Radio and television career

+In 1949, Hutton became a regular on The Jack Carson Show.
+As part of the show, Marion toured with Jack Carson and Robert Alda.
+Hutton appeared on Carson's television program in 1950 and 1951.